 FACING FEAR, ANXIETY and WORRY

 What seem to be the natural traveling companions of grief and loss, are fear, worry, anxiety and negative thoughts and emotions.
-When we lose things like our jobs, our spouse (to divorce or death), or our health, we may find ourselves being fearful or anxious about our future.
+When we lose things like our jobs, our spouse or a significant relationship, our financial stability, or our health, we may find ourselves being fearful or anxious about our future.
 We may be filled with fear and worry about how we are going to survive financially.
 We can fear or be anxious about change, loss of our health, loss of our children, loss of stability, loss of friends or being judged...The list of things is practically endless.
 Did you know the most frequent Biblical command is "Do not fear?"
 God designed us to know fear so we would be able to detect and deal with a dangerous threat.
 But exaggerated, irrational or excessive fear or anxiety can interfere with our lives... it zaps our spiritual strength... it alters our perceptions of things and far too often steals the joy we might experience in life.

 MY PERSONAL EXPERIENCE WITH FEAR AND FINDING THE PEACE THAT PASSES ALL UNDERSTANDING